jomefavourite/Blog-posts/ckxspt2ap08alv6s1ck7w1mrx.md

 Yeah, this is something I learnt while working since this was my very first job and a means to make money from my web skills.

 Waking up early, preparing for work by 6 am and being on the road just to get to work before 9 am and still getting home late mostly around 8 pm-ish or much more later every working day isn't easy.
-I applause my parents for working and providing for me and my siblings, money is really hard to get.
+I applaud my parents for working and providing for me and my siblings, money is really hard to get.

 ---